Greece Moments Greece Moments

 • #4 Hike to Panagia Kakaviotissa

-• #8 Salt lakes and surfer’s paradise in the east
+• #8 Salt lakes and a surfer’s paradise in the east

-Who is a trip to Limnos suitable for?
+Who is a trip to Limnos best suited for?

-Visible witnesses of former volcanic activity are the fertile valleys of the island.
-Green vineyards alternate with wheat fields and vegetable plantations.
-In the northwest, you will find yourself in a desert-like landscape.
-Ruins of ancient sites in the east give a vague idea of the importance of Limno in pre-Christian times.
+The island’s fertile valleys are visible evidence of past volcanic activity.
+Green vineyards alternate with wheat fields and vegetable farms.
+In the northwest, you find yourself in a desert-like landscape.
+Ruins of ancient sites in the east offer a vague glimpse of the significance Limnos once held in pre-Christian times.

 limnos wein getreide griechenland